-This EMN study aims at analysing the impact of EU rules on return on Member States’ return policies and practices and hence on the effectiveness of return decisions issued across the EU.
+This EMN study aims at analysing the impact of EU rules on return policies and practices of Member States (including Belgium), and hence on the effectiveness of return decisions issued across the EU.

 Publication date: 15 January 2018